Lumavate-Team/documentation/MICROSERVICES.rst

  * ON_CREATE_VERSION

-   This endpoint is called BEFORE the properties are saved within the Lumavate studio.
+   This endpoint is called **before** the properties are saved within the Lumavate studio.
 This allows the developer to modify and/or override any property data before saving.

    .. code-block:: python